Searching for the axion-like particle at the EIC: Collider Simulation

 \section{Collider Simulation}

 Next we perform a detailed Monte Carlo simulation to explore the potential of probing the ALP at the EIC.
-The major backgrounds come from the processes $e^-p\to e^- \gamma \gamma j$ and $e^-p\to e^- \gamma \gamma jj$.
+The major irreducible backgrounds come from the processes $e^-p\to e^- \gamma \gamma j$ and $e^-p\to e^- \gamma \gamma jj$.
 The cross sections after we including the kinematic cuts in Eq.~\eqref{EQ:bcuts} are $\sigma(e^-p\to e^- \gamma \gamma j)=46.9~{\rm fb}$ and $\sigma(e^-p\to e^- \gamma \gamma jj)=6.4~{\rm fb}$.
+We also take into account the possibility that an electron or jet is misidentified to be a photon in this study.
+The reducible backgrounds could be from the processes $e^-p\to e^-\gamma j ~(18.66~{\rm pb})$ and $e^-p\to e^-\gamma jj ~(2.22~{\rm pb})$.
+The numbers shown inside the bracket denote the production cross section after imposing the cuts in Eq.~\eqref{EQ:bcuts}.
+The other backgrounds involving multi-electrons and jets, e.g. $e^-p\to e^- e^- e^+ j$ and $e^-p\to e^-jj(j)$ are negligible when we consider the basic cuts in Eq.~\eqref{EQ:bcuts} and the mistag efficiencies.
 We generate both the signal and backgrounds by MadGraph5~\cite{Alwall:2014hca} with the kinematic cuts in Eq.~\eqref{EQ:bcuts}.
 The parton level events are passed to the PYTHIA8~\cite{Sjostrand:2014zea} for parton showering and hadronization and the detector effects are simulated by Delphes~\cite{deFavereau:2013fsa}.
-In the detector simulation, we use the EIC delphes card which was generated by M. Arratia and S. Sekula, based on parameters in~\cite{AbdulKhalek:2021gbh} and utilized in~\cite{Arratia:2020nxw,Arratia:2020azl,Cirigliano:2021img}.
-We further require a set of preselection cuts on the reconstruction objects as follows:
+In the detector simulation, we use the EIC delphes card which was generated by M. Arratia and S. Sekula~\cite{Arratia:2021uqr}, based on parameters in~\cite{AbdulKhalek:2021gbh} and utilized in~\cite{Arratia:2020nxw,Arratia:2020azl,Cirigliano:2021img}.
+The detector parameters in Ref.~\cite{AbdulKhalek:2021gbh} have dictated the tracking momentum resolution, secondary-vertex resolutions, calorimeter energy resolutions, as well as particle identification performance at the EIC.
+Among of them, the photon energy resolution would play the key role for our simulation, which is $\delta E/E=\mathcal{A}/E/{\rm{GeV}}\oplus\mathcal{B}/\sqrt{E/{\rm{GeV}}}\oplus{\mathcal{C}}$ with $\mathcal{A}=1\%$, $\mathcal{B}=2.5\%$ and $\mathcal{C}=1\%$.
+Now, we further require a set of preselection cuts on the reconstruction objects as follows:

-where $i,j=\gamma,e,j$ denote the photon, electron and jet from the detector reconstruction, respectively.
+where $m,n=\gamma,e,j$ denote the photon, electron and jet from the detector reconstruction, respectively.
+Note that the kinematic threshold for the reconstruction objects at the EIC could be looser compared to the LHC due to the much lower collider energy; see the cuts of HERA as a reference~\cite{H1:2016goa}.